red-starter/capstone/README.md

 # Results analysis
 ![alt text](https://github.com/red-starter/capstone/blob/master/graphs/alllinestogether.png)

-The spearman correlation between the mean stock market performance and the percentange of positive tweets which was `0.2972`.
-I the correlation between the mean stock market performance and the percentange of negative tweets was `-0.2917`.
+The spearman correlation was calculared between the mean stock market performance and the percentange of positive tweets and the negative tweets.

+The result were `0.2972` and `-0.2917` respectively.

+I used a statistical significance alpha = 0.05

+Deriving the T values from the spearman correlation were `-1.64` and `1.67`

-I used a statistical significance alpha = 0.05 my p values were `0.0522` and `0.0556` respectively, so I was unable to reject my null hypothesis in either case.
+The derived p values were `0.0522` and `0.0556` respectively.

+Since p > 0.05 in both cases,  I was unable to reject my null hypothesis in either case.